EmmaTheMartian/clockwork/readme.md

 Remove the `~/.local/bin/clockwork` executable and `~/.config/clockwork`

+## Updating

+To update just the Clockwork executable: `clockwork -L clockwork.update`

+To update just the configs (this will overwrite any changes made in `global.config`, make sure to back it up if you have changed it):
+`clockwork -L clockwork.update_configs`

+> `-L` prevents Clockwork from trying to load a local `build.maple`.

 ## Basic Rundown

 Make a file called `build.maple` in your project's root.
 Populate it with the